Destrega: Gameplay

 The charge bar, located in the top corner of the player's screen, has 4 colors.
 Red, Green, Yellow, and Blue.
 Red means magic cannot be used (i.e. when in close-range).
 When yellow, you can do a level one attack.
 A green charge bar indicates that any level 2 attack (an attack with two attacks strung together) can be used.
 Blue indicates a level 3 or 4 attack is possible.

-Charged attacks are also possible.
+Charged attacks are also made possible.
 While charging (by holding Triangle, Square, or Circle) holding R1, L1, or X can do added effects.
 R1 does a charged run that can also deflect magic that is weaker than your current charge bar.
 L1 does a charge guard which blocks ALL magic until your charge bar is fully drained.
 You can also block level one attacks by holding L1, resulting in little damage, or press it right before contact and deflect it causing no damage.
 The X button does a charged jump which results in a higher jump, letting your character reach a platform that couldn't be reached by a regular jump.
 Or you can hit X to jump and hit Bidu, Est, Foh of any type/level and fire another different set of attacks while in the air.
 You can also land on your feet after being knocked into the air by tapping L1 while in the air.

 Game Modes are 1P Battle (Fight CPU), Story (Fight CPUs based on the story), Versus (Fight 2P), Team Battle (Fight with up to 6 characters controlled by a human or player), Time Attack (Finish game with as little time as possible), and Endurance (Fight as many CPU people as possible.
 You gain health based on the speed of the battle fought).